• Skip to primary navigation

 SHARES

-I am sharing a healthy baked mathri recipe.
-These are simple to make, keep for weeks, have fewer calories, and taste much better.
+I am sharing a healthy baked mathri recipe with fewer calories, and crispy to the core.
 You’ll surely want to bookmark this mathri recipe.

 aerial shot of baked mathri in an earthen bowl